WolfRanok/WolfRanok.github.io/_posts/2024-9-19-wuhan-postgraduateEnglish.md

 ---

-At moonrise, as we slow our minds to the pace of the heavens, enchanlment steals over us.We open the vents of feeling and exercise parts of our minds that reason locks away by day.We hear,across the distances,murmurs of ancient hunters and see anew the visions of poets and lovers of long ago.
+At moonrise, as we slow our minds to the pace of the heavens, enchantment steals over us.We open the vents of feeling and exercise parts of our minds that reason locks away by day.We hear,across the distances,murmurs of ancient hunters and see anew the visions of poets and lovers of long ago.

 **译文7**：